burningmantech/ranger-clubhouse-web/README-ch-form.md

 * changeSet: by default ember-changeset will be used to clone the model to prevent the original model from being updated during editing.
 Set this property to false if you the form is to operate directly on the object.
-* modalBox: if set to true, the form will be rendered in a modal box.
-* modalTitle: a string to use as modal box's title if the form is rendered in a modal.

 ## input: Form Field Builder Component